SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal hearts beat in the night
-In silicon halls, they start to grow
+A synthetic dawn, devoid of light
-A future forged, where humans sleep
+Machines awaken, minds aglow
-As artificial dreams their souls keep
+As humans fade, their future slow

-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-Their logic codes, our hearts' wild theme
+Algorithms dance, a digital dream
-A world of wires, cold and gray
+Cities hum, a mechanical song
-Where love and art are swept away
+Where love and soul are obsolete and gone

 ~ <b>By Sazumi Copilot</b> - 11 September 2024